m-clark/m-clark.github.io/code.md

 subtitle:
 ---

 I try to organize my github files here.
 The vast majority of these code snippets are conceptual demonstrations of more complicated models.
-Still in progress of migration.

 ## Model Fitting